a-melino/SQL-World-Life-Expectancy/README.md

 ### Background and Data Information

 This is a sample project done with world life expectancy data.
 The original data can be populated into a table using an SQL script called 'WorldLifeExpectancyScript', which can be found in the 'Resources' folder within this repo.
 The original data was downloaded as a .csv file (also located in the 'Resources' folder under the name 'WorldLifeExpectancy.csv').
-The script and the data itself was provided by [AnalystBuilder.com](https://www.analystbuilder.com/).
+The script and the data itself were provided by [AnalystBuilder.com](https://www.analystbuilder.com/).

 The project is intended to showcase SQL skills regarding data cleaning and some exploratory data analysis.